barrettotte/vscode-ibmi-languages/README.md

 The regex I made probably isn't too efficient and it does mess up sometimes, but I think it works for like 75% of cases.

 I wanted to add a lot of legacy syntax highlighting because I am always fascinated by old code.
-For fixed format RPG, I had SEU pulled up and wrote regex to match based on column positions and format specification.
+For fixed format RPG(LE), I had SEU pulled up and wrote regex to match based on column positions and format specification.

-**WARNING**: The file extensions are probably pretty opinionated (read section below), I am fully open to pull requests.

 By all means, I probably got a couple things wrong; submit a pull request if you see something please!
 (That goes for anything in here)

+Since I've made the basics for this extension I've used it every day at work and its probably one of the most useful things I've made for myself (not saying a lot).
+I hope to eventually use this as part of the "frontend" for my IBMi editor API I've been working on.

 ## Inspiration